intel/llvm/sycl/doc/extensions/ExplicitSIMD/dpcpp-explicit-simd.md

 # Explicit SIMD Programming Extension for DPC++

+Note:
+_This document describes current design and API for the Intel Explicit SIMD extension to DPC++.
+This is initial experimental version to try out functionality and performance.
+We are going to work with the community on incrementally improving the APIs to bring them closer to std C++ and SYCL in the next several months._

 ## Introduction

 The main motivation for introducing the Explicit SIMD Programming (ESP) DPC++